 - Foundations of Youth and Family Ministry.
 Introduces students to the world of youth and family ministry and contemporary influences on, and ways to approach, ever-changing youth culture.
 F - Strategic Issues of Youth and Family Ministry.
 Explores the pragmatic side of youth and family ministry by considering strategic issues like programming, event planning, youth culture, personal ministry, and other issues necessary for developing effective ministers to youth and their families. - Children's Ministry.
 Explores pragmatic side of ministry to children and their families by considering strategic issues of program management, faith development in children, ministry to self, and other issues leading to the development of effective ministers to children and their families. - Adolescents and Systems.
-A study of ministry models based on systems theory with direct application to youth and family ministry.
+Study of ministry models based on systems theory with direct application to youth and family ministry.
 Emphasizes staff relationships, parenting, and counseling implications.
 FO - Family Ministry.
-A study of models for ministry to families in churches, with an emphasis on a systems approach to family ministry.
+Study of models for ministry to families in churches, with an emphasis on a systems approach to family ministry.
 Life cycle issues, church programming for families, and preventative planning will be studied.
 Crosslisted as MIN 3302.
 FE - 4090 Practicum.
 Supervised internship in student area of ministry, culminating in a final, written report.
 Recommended for summer completion with fall enrollment.
-F - Counseling Families.
-A study of the role of the minister as counselor in the church setting.
+F - 4303 Counseling Families.
+Study of the role of the minister as counselor in the church setting.
 Topics include education, crisis intervention, basic counseling theory, referral responsibilities in light of pastoral responsibilities, and trends in Christian counseling.
 Cross-listed as MIN 4303.
-SE - Studies in Youth and Family Ministry.
-This course focuses on essential classic and contemporary readings and activities in the field.
+SE - 4311 Studies in Youth and Family Ministry.
+Essential classic and contemporary readings and activities in the field.
 PRE: YFM 2324; YFM majors only.
 F - Advanced Youth and Family Ministry.
-This course is the academic culmination of the YFM specialization.
+Academic culmination of the YFM specialization.
 Students will develop an integrative and implementable model of youth ministry in the context of family programming.
 PRE: YFM 4311.
 S